-Welcome to the website of the Community and Youth Workers in Unite!
+Welcome to the website of the Community, Youth and Playworkers in Unite!
 Formerly the Community and Youth Workers’ Union (CYWU) and now part of Unite the union, the biggest trade union in Europe.
 As part of the Community, Youth Workers and Not for Profit Sector, our members are either working or training to work with children, young people and communities in statutory or voluntary settings.
 This website offers access to information for both members and non members and if there is anything you would like to see here please contact us.

 CYWU News Bulletins

 The new JNC Circular is available here - Joint Education Services Circular No 205, Pay Agreement 2016 and 2017

 JNC Pay offer for 2016-2018 accepted by unions

 Over the past month or so all JNC Staff side unions have been consulting their members on the employers’ pay offer for 2016-2018.
 The results from the 4 consultations are now in.

 Notification has now been sent to the Employer’s Side to formally declare that NUT, UCU, Unison and Unite have accepted the offer.
 Work will now begin for a new circular to be issued and will be available here once released.